Biden highlighting federal 'surge' to help weather omicron

 Associated Press

-WASHINGTON (AP) — President Joe Biden is highlighting the federal government’s efforts to “surge” military medical personnel to help overwhelmed medical facilities weather the spike in coronavirus cases and staff shortages due to the highly transmissible omicron variant.
+WASHINGTON (AP) — President Joe Biden is highlighting the federal government’s efforts to “surge” COVID-19 testing and military medical personnel to help overwhelmed medical facilities weather the spike in coronavirus cases and staff shortages due to the highly transmissible omicron variant.

 Starting next week, 1,000 military medical personnel will begin arriving to help mitigate staffing crunches at hospitals across the country.
 Many facilities are struggling because their workers are in at-home quarantines due to the virus at the same time as a nationwide spike in COVID-19 cases.
 The new deployments will be on top of other federal medical personnel who have already been sent to states to help with acute shortages.